Get involved in conserving biodiversity

 Forests are crucial in conserving biodiversity, since they are home to 80% of the Earth's terrestrial biodiversity.
 Forests are complex ecosystems where interactions between insects, fungi, birds and mammals contribute to the Earth's overall health.
 We are restoring and conserving biodiversity by taking action in our forests through sustainable management.
 Through the continuous-cover mixed forestry we are developing, we are conserving and supporting biodiversity and the ecosystem services it provides, particularly its ability to capture carbon.
 By encouraging the growth of healthy trees of varied species, we also promote all aspects of life on Earth.

 In forests, there are many different ways to take action to conserve biodiversity.
 Companies can support our actions to protect wetlands or pollinators.
 They can also finance the conservation of habitat trees and islands of senescence.
 Our holistic approach to forestry enables us to preserve nature's diversity and richness.
-Conserving biodiversity through forests (which capture CO2) is one of the best ways to safeguard biodiversity and combat global warming.
+Conserving biodiversity through forests (which capture CO2) is one of the best ways to safeguard biodiversity and combat climate change.

 What are the societal benefits of enhancing and conserving biodiversity?